Jungar111/ml_ops_mnist/README.md

     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── torchserve         <- Files associated with the torchserve exercise ├── model_store        <- Model associated with the torchserve exercise ├── tests              <- Tests associated with CI/CD on Github ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │